ydcjeff/nycu-dbms-fp/README.md

 1. First populate the database with `init_db.py`.
 See the python script for more.

+2. Copy `.env.example` to `.env` and configure your DB parameters.

-2. Make sure PHP 8.x is installed with `pdo_mysql` extension enabled.
+3. Make sure PHP 8.x is installed with `pdo_mysql` extension enabled.

-3. Run `php -S localhost:3000` to see the web app.
+4. Run `php -S localhost:3000` to see the web app.

 ## Directory Structure